 Home occupation enterprises conducted entirely within existing conventional single-family residential structures as determined by the Planning Director and operated by permanent residents.
 Home enterprises on contracted lands shall not create any significant traffic impacts that affect contracted parcels.

 Any other use proposed by the owner, found to be compatible with, and not displace, the existing agricultural production uses.
 Such proposed use shall be limited to an area either 5% of the parcel size, or 5 acres, whichever is lesser.
 The proposed use shall be submitted to the Administrator in writing for review and determination of compatibly by the Administrator prior to the establishment of the use on the contracted land who shall make a decision on the proposed use within 30 days of submission.
 Appeals of this determination shall be determined by the Board of Supervisors in accordance with the procedures described in Title 1, Chapter 4 of the Siskiyou County Code.

-No new construction permits or use permits may be issued to a contracted parcel unless the parcel is in full compliance with state law, these Rules, other County policies or the terms in the Williamson Act contract.
-The owner must first demonstrate that there is an existing commercial agricultural use on the property.
-Any proposed residential development which creates more than one residence per contract is subject to review by the Administrator to ensure compliance with these Rules and the density provisions of the applicable zoning and general plan land use designation.

-Residential Uses
+Residential Uses: See language below.

 Residential structures on contracted land should be occupied by persons directly engaged in the commercial agricultural operation.
 However, if due to changes in the Agricultural use, farm labor is no longer necessary, these residential structures may be rented or leased on a long-term basis (30-days or more).
 No new residential dwelling permits will be issued to a contracted parcel for the use as a rental.
 Additionally, Landowners who lease their land for commercial agricultural uses may reside on a permanent or temporary basis on contracted land to monitor the lease arrangement and provisions pursuant to this restriction.

-Conservation Program
+Conservation Program: See language below.

 Conservation programs can vary from permanent deed restrictions to temporary participation for a stated term or period of time.
 A conservation easement is an encumbrance that typically includes a transfer of usage rights (easement) between a landowner and a government agency or a qualified land protection organization (often called a "land trust").
 Conservation programs in the County can include but are not limited to the United States Department Agriculture’s Conservation Reserve Program, and programs of the Siskiyou Land Trust, the Siskiyou Land Conservancy, the Nature Conservancy, and the like.
 The primary purpose of a conservation easement is to protect land from certain forms of development or use.
 The landowner who gives up these "development or use rights" continues to privately own and manage the land and may receive tax advantages or other income.

 Depending on the terms of the conservation program, the program may or may not be consistent with the property owner’s contractual obligations under their Williamson Act Contract.
 The provisions herein are the applicable rules for conservation programs, including conservation easements under the County’s Williamson Act Program.
 Any income received from program payments will be treated as farm income just as any other farm income and capitalized to determine property tax values.